Vera0011/easysec/docs/en/README.md

 - Syft - Software for SBOM generation.
 Information of implementation [here](./tools/blue/syft.md)
 - Grant - Software to analyze currently used Licenses.
 Information of implementation [here](./tools/blue/grant.md)
 - SSL - A set of tools that work together to generate SSL certificates for domains and using DNS providers.
 Information of the implementation [here](./tools/blue/ssl.md)
+- PostgreSQL - Database installation and configuration.
+Information of the implementation [here](./tools/blue/postgresql.md)

 #### Workflows
 - Anchore - Workflow including multiple tools to analyze dependencies and licenses.
 Information of implementation [here](./workflows/blue/anchore.md)